DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 With every cup of delicious espresso comes a little cleanup.
 For a lot of home baristas, this is the worst part of the gig, but it is important.
 With proper maintenance, you can extend the lifespan of your espresso machine by years.

 I’ll start with the easy stuff, like removing the drip tray when it’s full or rinsing the filter baskets after each use.
 If you’ve used the steam wand, you’ll also need to purge any milk residue left behind.
 You don’t want to skip this step – trust me.
-As it happens, steamed milk doesn’t taste nearly as good when it’s been sitting on the nozzle for two days.
+Steamed milk doesn’t taste nearly as good when it’s been sitting on the nozzle for two days.

 As for the more intensive aspects of maintaining the La Specialista Arte, you don’t need to keep track of everything yourself.
 When it’s time to deal with descaling, you should see an indicator light appear on the user interface.
 I’ll leave it to the user manual to explain the details.